 The Risks Covered

-The insurance must cover the common portions, the private portions (excluding the improvements carried therein), and the movable property owned by the syndicate.
-The insurance policy will provide that the syndicate is the named insured.
-You must keep in mind that neither the co-owners nor their hypothecary creditors are the insured in a co-ownership.
-As for the improvements made to the units, it is the duty of each co-owner to protect, by the means of own personal insurance, those that he or a previous owner may have made to his private portion.
+The insurance must cover the common portions, the private portions (excluding the improvements carried therein), and the syndicate’s movable property.
+The insurance should be taken in the name of the Syndicate who will appear therein as the named insured.
+You must keep in mind that neither the co-owners nor their hypothecary creditors are the insured in this case.
+As for the improvements made to the private portions, it is the duty of each co-owner to protect them, by the means of their own insurance, including those that he or a previous owner may have made.

-Only accidental losses are covered.
-We are protected from damaging consequences of unpredictable, sudden and random events.
+In addition, only accidental claims will be covered.
+This protects against the damaging consequences of unpredictable, sudden and random events.
 Non-accidental damages are not usually covered by the insurer.
-The insurer also does not cover losses resulting from a inherent defect to the thing, such as a latent defect or a defect in workmanship in the construction of the immovable.
-The same applies to damages resulting from a recurrent lack of maintenance of the common portions.
-Therefore, the syndicate must maintain them rigorously.
-The insurer will not pay for it in its place.
+Nor does it cover losses resulting from a defect inherent in the property, such as a latent defect or a defect in workmanship of the building.
+The same is true for damages resulting from a chronic lack of maintenance of the common areas by the syndicate.
+The syndicate must therefore ensure that they are rigorously maintained, since the insurer will not do so in its place.